Top 5 Ranked Mens Water Polo Players Of All Time

 Most recently, Varga led the Hungarian Nation Team to win the 2020 Men's European Water Polo Championship held in Budapest, Hungary.
-In 2019, he was selected for the Total Waterpolo International best player award in 2019.
-30 professionals and 18 editors and writers named who they thought was the best player in the past year.
-Varga also led his team Ferncvaros to a perfect season in 2018, as he played an instrumental role in leading the team to defeat anyone that stood in their way.
-He was also named the Male Water Polo player of the year in 2013 by the International Swimming federation and the European Swimming federation.
+In 2019, he was selected for the Total Waterpolo International best player award, as voted by 30 professionals and 18 editors and writers.
+Varga also led Ferncvaros to a perfect season in 2018, playing an instrumental role in leading the team to defeat anyone that stood in their way.
+He was also named the Male Water Polo player of the year in 2013 by the International Swimming Federation and the European Swimming Federation.
 In the 2013 World Championships, he was named the MVP.
-He was also the MVP of the European championship in 2014, and then the MVP of the 2014 OB 1 League in Hungary.
+He was also the MVP of the European Championship in 2014 and then the MVP of the 2014 OB 1 League in Hungary.

 Varga is a two-time Olympian, as he competed in the 2008 Beijing Games and the 2012 London games.
 In 2008, he scored a total of 10 goals and led Hungary to a gold medal where they beat the United States in the final round.

-A teammate of Gyarmati, Rusoran was a member of the Hungary National Team.
-As a player, he won the Olympic gold medal in 1963 in Tokyo and also got the bronze in the 1960 games in Rome.
+A teammate of Gyarmati, Rusoran was a member of the Hungarian National Team.
+As a player, he won the Olympic gold medal in 1964 in Tokyo and also got the bronze in the 1960 games in Rome.
 He was also a part of the winning team in 1965 that took home the gold medal at the Summer Universiade in Budapest, Hungary.

-Rusoran played in 103 games for the Hungarian Water Polo team between 19598-19688.
+Rusoran played in 103 games for the Hungarian water polo team between 1959-1968.
 In the 1960 summer games where they won the bronze medal, he played in two matches and scored six goals.
 Four years later, the team won the gold medal.
 He was the best Hungarian scorer of that championship, with eight goals scored in six matches.